There are a number of ways you can support the LibraryMuseum and Lavington Library.

 - Knowledge of or ability to acquire knowledge of AlburyCity’s and/or other Museum and Social History collections.

-Nominations for vacant committee positions are opened each year in May / June, on the Have Your Say webpage (link to Have Your Say).
+Nominations for vacant committee positions are opened each year in May / June, on the Have Your Say webpage.
 All nominees will be notified of the outcome in July.

 Committee terms are three years.